 When designing a website, there are many things that you need to keep in mind.
+You can read this article to learn about the key elements of web designing.
 Most importantly is how your website visitors will interact with your website.

 In most cases, a websites main function is to sell something, whether that is a product or a service the end goal is to funnel visitors through your website and turn them into leads, booking and buyers.